 Understanding Belly Fat

 To understand how to combat tummy fat, you need to know what you’re dealing with.
+Did you know there are 5 types of belly fat?
 Sometimes, the bulge around the belly may just be bloating or water retention.
 This can happen because of constipation, food intolerance, overeating, bacterial irritation, or irritable bowel syndrome (IBS), among other things.2

 Other times, that “tire” may be exactly what it looks like – excess weight or fat.
 It tends to accumulate with age, as the metabolic rate for both men and women declines over time.
 And since belly fat has a sensitivity to hormonal balance, it can be especially tricky to lose until the underlying problem is fixed.
 Plus, for women, the body typically holds onto belly fat after pregnancy and during menopause.
 Talk about complicated!